Admer456/ioq3-burek/README.md

 ## Downloads

 None at the moment.
-Check back some other time.
+This is under heavy and early development.
+Check back in late 2021 or 2022.

 ## How to build